phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## Introspection

-Because GraphQL has a type system build in, we can define our model as part of our schema.
+Because GraphQL has a type system built in, we can define our model as part of our schema.
 With REST (JAX-RS) you need to add something like MicroProfile OpenAPI to describe the endpoint.

-In MicroProfile GraphQL you can get the schema that has been generated by going a GET on `/graphql/schema.graphql`
+In MicroProfile GraphQL you can get the schema that has been generated by doing a GET on `/graphql/schema.graphql`

 You can also use GraphQL Query to inspect the schema.
 This is called introspection.
-Example, if you want to get all the types that is available:
+Example, if you want to get all the types that are available:

 ```graphql
 {